lubojr/naucse.python.cz/lessons/git-en/basics/index.md

     alt="Versioning interface in Dropbox"
 ) }}

-Unfortunatelly, you can only see different versions of a *single file*.
+Unfortunately, you can only see different versions of a *single file*.
 Also, it's hard to tell which version you might want to restore since there is no indication of how individual versions differ.
 A relatively large project wouldn't be manageable with this approach.